Insurance questions are difficult to resolve because they involve three parties, including the:

-For example, if a doctor tells a patient before treatment, "My office will probably goof-up the billing.
-You want us to handle it for you?"
-The patient would probably say, "No, thanks, I'll do it myself or find a doctor who hires competent billing people."
+If a doctor tells you, “My office will probably goof-up the billing.
+Want us to handle it for you?”
+You would probably say, “No, thanks, I’ll do it myself or find a doctor who hires competent billing people.”

 See the Bills.com article Health Insurance Claims to learn more about how health insurance companies process claims.

 You have no legal right to require the consumer credit reporting agencies or the medical providers to removed the delinquent accounts from your credit reports.
 The medical provider will claim you have liability for the debts.
 Regardless of any issues you may have had with your insurance, the waiver you probably signed gives the medical provider an argument you owe the debt, even if the provider submitted the insurance claim in an incompetent manner.
 The medical provider may claim you were responsible for notifying the provider of the new insurance information, or you should have paid the bill and filed the insurance claims yourself.